johanandren/futiles/README.md

 ### Sequencing futures
-The utilities inside of ```markatta.futiles.Sequencing``` allows you to sequence other functor types than collections, just like the build in
+The utilities inside of ```markatta.futiles.Sequencing``` allows you to sequence other functor types than collections, just like the built in
 ```scala.concurrent.Future.sequence``` function does.

 #### Options